Multiple testing under negative dependence

 and also

 meaning that $(3.4 \wedge \ell_K) S_K(\mathbf P)$ is a p-value for any $K$. \end{corollary}

 Before we present the proof, a few comments are in order.
 For $K=2$, the right hand side of~\eqref{eq:simes-general} becomes $\alpha+\alpha^2$, which equals 0.0525 for $\alpha=0.05$.
 Despite the theorem holding under weakest form of negative dependence, this value is not so far from the empirically observed value in~\eqref{eq:simes-empirical} for negative Gaussian dependence.
 Also, for all practical $\alpha$, the Simes combination results in a valid p-value up to the small constant factor 1.26.
-However, to formally call it a p-value, the constant is at most 3.4 (though this could potentially be lowered closer to 1 through better approximations). \begin{proof}[Proof of Theorem~\ref{th:neg} and Corollary~\ref{cor:mult-error}.]
-Define $c_k = k\alpha/K$ for $k\in \mathcal K$.
-Note that for $k\in \mathcal K$, $ \{P_{(k)} \leq c_k\} = \bigcup_{A\in B_k} \bigcap_{j\in A}\{P_{j} \leq c_k\} $, where $B_k=\{A\subseteq \mathcal K:|A|=k\}$ and $|A|$ is the cardinality of $A$.
-Bonferroni's inequality gives
+However, to formally call it a p-value, the constant is at most 3.4 (though this could potentially be lowered closer to 1 through better approximations).